AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 <a id="opIdAssetTypes_Create Asset Type (Asset Types2 path)"></a>

-Create or update an asset type with a specified Id.
+Creates or updates an asset type with a specified identifier.

 ### Request
 ```text